Henrik Castegren

 Henrik Rönnlöf Castegren (born 28 March 1996) is a Swedish professional footballer who plays as a defender for Allsvenskan club IK Sirius and the Sweden national team.

 Club career

 Gdansk

 On 18 February 2022, Castegren signed a contract with Lechia Gdańsk in Poland until 30 June 2024, with an option to extend.
 On 23 May 2023, following Lechia's relegation from Ekstraklasa, it was announced he would leave the club by mutual consent at the end of the month.

 Debrecen

 On 3 February 2025, Castegren signed a contract with Debreceni VSC in Hungary.

 Back to Sirius

 On 27 June 2025, Castegren went back to play for IK Sirius.

+International career

+Castegren made his full international debut for the Sweden national team on 12 January 2024 in a friendly game against Estonia which Sweden won 2–1.